- Why Research

 Director of the Medicine Department

-TRANSBIG and Jules Bordet Institute
+Jules Bordet Institute

 Member, BCRF Scientific Advisory Board